thefaketh30ne/grab-bag/README.md

 - Pentagram
 - The Moon's Oceans

-## Enhancements
-As of the latest update, this mod contains 2 new enhancements.
-- River (and The River Tarot)
-- Wooden (and The Life Tarot)

 ## Shattered Jokers
 Jokers can be shattered into more powerful Shattered jokers with the Shatter consumable, which may show up in Arcana and Spectral Packs.
 ### Shatterable Jokers